Religion in Jordan:

 • King Hussein Mosque in Amman

-On the pages dedicated to each destination, you can find more information about these mosques and other sacred places for this religion in Jordan, which are often included in guided tours and circuits.
+On the pages dedicated to each destination you can find more information about these mosques and other holy places for this religion in Jordan, which are often part of the circuits and guided tours.

 ×